hasanainaz/sqt/README.md

 # Speech Quefrency Transform (SQT)

-This is an Automatic Speech Recognition (ASR) interface that convert speech audio to and from the cepstral domain.
+This is an Automatic Speech Recognition (ASR) interface that converts speech audio to and from the cepstral domain.
 In other words, it extracts the locally stationary speech featuers from the speech signals, and it reconstructs them back to speech singals.
 It represents the speech series by two features and has several applications.

 ### Speech Featrues:
 1. Pitch Tracks